laucheukhim/instano/README.md

 - The default values are 100ms and `display: inline-block` respectively.
 - Allowed values for frequency: 0 - 200 (A value of 0 is found to be CPU intensive.
 Choose it wisely)
 - Allowed values for style: "block", "inline-block"

+## Callback Functions (Experimental)

+    instano().disabled(function() { // Callback function to be executed when JavaScript is disabled });
+    instano().reenabled(function() { // Callback function to be executed when JavaScript is reenabled });

+This tells instano.js to run a function when JavaScript is disabled or reenabled.
+This is an experimental feature using a possible loophole in `requestAnimationFrame` being processed regarless of whether JavaScript is disabled or not.
+Use with caution.